Ssekyene/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # 0x0D.
 SQL - Introduction
-To start mysql server and run scripts, you may follow the exxample below:
+To start mysql server and run scripts, you may follow the example below:

 ```
 $ service mysql start